PawelGargula/Pomodoro-Technique/README.md

 ## What features does this page have?

 - Timer which can be set (on timer click) by minutes (1 - 99).
+Last enetered value is saving in the local storage.
 You can start, stop (start, stop is a one convertible button) or reset timer.
 The time elapsed also appears in the page title.

 - Above timer there is a counter of finished intervals, it is counting to 4 then it is reset to 1.
   This value is changing after time is end.